10 Things I Hate About You: Casting

-Josh Hartnett and Ashton Kutcher were in the running to play Patrick.
-Eliza Dushku auditioned for the role of Kat.
+Junger was keen to find unknown actors for the movie.
+Josh Hartnett and Ashton Kutcher were in the running to play Patrick Verona.
+Eliza Dushku auditioned for the role of Kat Stratford.
 Katie Holmes was also considered for the role.
-Kate Hudson was offered the part but her mother, Goldie Hawn, didn't like the script, so she passed on the role.
+Kate Hudson was offered the part but her mother, Goldie Hawn, did not like the script, so she passed on the role.
+Casting director Marcia Ross contacted Junger and recommended Julia Stiles for the role.